hkamran80/articles/markdown/articles/securing-your-digital-life.md

 ## Reviewing Account Access

-Have you ever been asked to sign in with Google, Twitter, Apple, Facebook, or whatever platform is available?
+Have you ever been asked to sign in with Google, Twitter, Apple, Facebook, or some other social platform?
 When you do that, those platforms share some data.
 For example, with Google, it might be allowing an app to access your Google Drive to store configuration[^7].
 Or with Twitter, an app may want the ability to view Tweets that you've posted and accounts you follow.
 It's a good practice to periodically go through your platform's